brock-huffar/FetchDemo/README.md

 The check balance command allows for a complete list of the companies and their point totals

-   balance operation requires on the operation parameter
+   balance operation requires only the operation parameter

    balance command will be executed like this: